firasesbai/firasesbai.github.io/_posts/2021-04-12-why-i-started-this-blog.markdown

 ---
 layout: post
-title:  "Why I Started This Blog"
+title:  "5 Reasons Why I Started This Blog"
 date:   2021-04-12
 category: articles
 author: Firas Esbai
-description: "Five reasons why i started blogging and why you should as well"
+description: "Discover the transformative power of starting a blog for the right reasons.
+Explore my Five personal reasons why i started blogging to help you join the journey"
 ---

 *5 Reasons Why I Started This Blog.*